wp-plugins/quick-reply-template/readme.txt

 == Changelog ==

+= 0.6 =

-0.5 - Updated for WP 2.8.
+Updated for WP 2.8.
 Uses wp_enqueue_script API.
-Thanks to Matt Wiebe for improved javascript code.
+Thanks to Matt Wiebe for javascript code.

+= 0.4 =

-0.4 - Changed default reply template.
+Changed default reply template.

+= 0.3 =

-0.3 - Improved options.
+Improved options.

+= 0.2 =

-0.2 - Added comment ID to the list of available tags.
+Added comment ID to the list of available tags.
 Strip HTML from name and first name.
 Add single empty space after content, so that user can start typing reply immediately.

+= 0.1 =

-0.1 - Initial Release
+Initial Release

 == Credits ==

-Matt Wiebe for adding improved javascript.
+Matt Wiebe for javascript code.

 Kaspars for adding the comment ID tag.